cormullion/juliamono/website/faq.md

 #### ‘Is it a package?
 Was it written in Julia?
 How will this contribute to the ecosystem of Julia language?’

-(Hello JuliaCon Reviewer 5...!)
 Unfortunately, in the world of typographical software, one programming language is currently ubiquitous (hint: one of the leading programmers in the typography realm is **Just van Rossum**, one of the van Rossum brothers) and it’s not Julia.

 The typeface isn’t a Julia package.
 It might be, soon!
 But although Julia wasn’t used to build the typeface, I did use Julia quite a lot while designing it; sometimes to generate glyphs, there being plenty of symmetrical designs that lend themselves to programmatic construction with a simple graphics program (e.g. [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl)).
 And also for producing glyph lists, charts, test output, and build scripts.
 And the various graphics you see here and in the specimen PDF were also made with Julia.
 So in that sense at least the font is a bit Julian.